 - After trimming, apply Hoof-fit Gel and a wrap to the affected hoof.
 If necessary, repeat this procedure after 3 days.

-- Have all cows regularly trimmed (2–3 times a year).
+- Regularly trim all your cows (2–3 times a year).

 - Contact us to discuss a spraying protocol and foot bath schedule that fits your herd’s requirements.

-- Check out our Hoof-fit Gel: the FIRST non-antibiotic medicine in Canada for Digital Dermatitis in dairy cattle.
+- Also check out our Hoof-fit Gel: it is the FIRST non-antibiotic medicine in Canada for Digital Dermatitis in dairy cattle.